-Through the years Master Choa Kok Sui stressed on the importance and the innate power of various mantras.
-While there is no generally accepted definition of mantra, a mantra in general is a sound or sequence of words which have a religious, magical or spiritual purpose.
-The use, structure, function, importance, and types of mantras vary according to the school and tradition.
-Mantras exist in various traditions across the world including Hinduism, Buddhism, Jainism and Sikhism.
-In Japanese Shingon tradition, the word Shingon means mantra.
-Similar hymns, chants, compositions and concepts are found in other major world religions including Zoroastrianism, Taoism, Christianity, Islam and elsewhere.
+Through the years, Master Choa Kok Sui stressed the importance and innate power of various mantras.
+While there is no standard definition of ‘mantra,’ we can refer to its general concept, a sequence of words uttered in predefined rhythms with a religious or spiritual purpose.
+The use, structure, function, importance, and types of mantras vary according to the different schools and traditions.
+Mantras exist in various traditions across the world, including Hinduism, Buddhism, Jainism, and Sikhism.
+In the Japanese Shingon tradition, the word ‘Shingon’ means mantra.
+Similar hymns, chants, compositions, and concepts are found in other major world religions, including Zoroastrianism, Taoism, Christianity, Islamism, and elsewhere.

-This article attempts to provide an overview to mantras and their uses.
+This article provides an overview of mantras and their uses.

 Mantras